-Bob and Barb are also retired.
-Neither of them produces income, and like Adam and Alison, they receive money from their pensions and 401(k).
+Bobby and Barb are also retired.
+Neither of them produces income, and like Adam and Alex, they receive money from their pensions and 401(k).
 Their homes and cars are also paid off, and they’re debt-free.

 They live large in retirement.
 They dine at restaurants.
 They enjoy sailing, golf, and tennis.
 They own a second home near the beach, and they enjoy traveling overseas.

-Derek and Debbie set up streams of passive income when they were younger.
-Now their rental houses, royalties, dividend, and interest income provides enough for them to retire comfortably.
+Dylan and Debbie set up streams of passive income when they were younger.
+Now their rental houses, royalties, dividends, and interest income provide enough for them to retire comfortably.

-What’s the point of these four stories?
-Everyone’s ideal retirement is different.
+The point of these four stories: Everyone’s ideal retirement is different.

-Some people are forced to work because they can’t afford to pay their bills, but others choose to work for pleasure and satisfaction, even though they don’t need the income.
+Some people are forced to work because they can’t afford to pay their bills, but others choose to work for pleasure and satisfaction—even if they don’t need the income.

-Traditional retirement advice prescribes a formula: save 10 percent, or 12 percent, or 15 percent of your current income for retirement.
+Traditional retirement advice prescribes a formula: Save 10%, or 12%, or 15% of your current income for retirement.

 But that rule-of-thumb advice doesn’t take into account the type of retirement that you hope to have.
-Adam and Alison are content to live simply.
-They’re satisfied cooking their meals, cleaning their home, and playing with their grandkids.
+Adam and Alex are content with living simply.
+They’re satisfied with cooking their meals, cleaning their home, and spending time with their families.

-If you plan to live like this couple, you don’t necessarily need to budget 15 percent of your after-tax income towards retirement, unless you start saving later in life, you want to leave behind an estate for your children, or you want a solid buffer in case of emergencies.
+If you plan to live like this couple, you don’t necessarily need to budget 15% of your after-tax income towards retirement, unless you start saving later in life, you want to leave behind an estate for your children, or you want a solid buffer in case of emergencies.

-A couple like Bob and Barb, on the other hand, want the excitement of sailing to Italy, playing golf, taking art lessons and traveling to a beachside villa.
-If you want to live like this couple, you’ll probably need to budget more than 15 percent towards retirement.
+A couple like Bobby and Barb, on the other hand, want the excitement of sailing to Italy, playing golf, taking art lessons, and traveling to a beachside villa.
+If you want to live like this couple, you’ll probably need to budget more than 15% towards retirement.

-And if you’ve set up passive income streams, like Derek and Debbie, you might not need to max out your 401k contribution each year.
+If you're in Charley and Cathy's situation, and you plan to continue earning money in retirement, you likely won't be as dependent on your retirement savings.
+And if you’ve set up passive income streams, like Dylan and Debbie, you might not need to max out your 401(k) contribution each year.